astoeckel/led-controller/README.md

 This board is my first attempt at building a driver for high-power LEDs.
 LEDs in general must be driven with a constant current.
 A simple in-series resistor is often used for low-power LEDs, yet this approach is highly inefficient for high-power LEDs with several watts.
 A common technique for producing constant currents with high efficiency are so called [buck converters](https://en.wikipedia.org/wiki/Buck_converter).

 Here, I designed a low-side switched buck converter from scratch without any specialized circuitry.
-I know, you probably shouldn't do this, since integrated solutions exist which are much cheaper, smaller, and safer to use.
+Bare in mind that you probably shouldn't do this, since integrated solutions exist which are much cheaper, smaller, and safer to use.
 However, they lack most of the learning experience.

-The entire circuit was designed on a bread board, and I'd strongly recommend to make yourself familiar with the circuit on a bread board first, should you really intend to use it―though you should probably go with a stripped down one-channel version.
+The entire circuit was designed on a bread board, and should you really intend to use it I'd strongly recommend to make yourself familiar with the circuit on a bread board first―though in that case you should go with a stripped down one-channel version.

 Two of the PCBs are now at the heart of a wake-up light alarm-clock thingy with 36 high power LEDs (4 red, 4 green, 4 blue, 4 yellow, 20 white) in eight channels at 21.5V/300mA each and a total nominal light output of 3600 lumen.
 Which is fairly bright.